 Many of your customers receive dozens of promotional emails daily.
 Chances are, these emails are never opened or will only take about a second or two before being deleted.
-With the influx of promotional email, an order confirmation emails usually stand out among the rest.
+With the influx of promotional emails, order verification emails usually stand out among the rest.
 Studies show that this type of email typically gets the highest open and click-through rates.

-What business owners and marketers do not realize is how significant the order confirmation email’s potential is.
+What business owners and marketers do not realize is how significant the order verification email’s potential is.
 It can be one of the most essential parts of your business practice.